All pieces performed in RSL Graded Music exams fall into one of four categories:

 Candidates may refer to their own copies during the performance.
 Examiners will retain all photocopied materials from the exam session.

-If sheet music and/or translations are not provided for a Free Choice Piece (where this is required), this will be interpreted as a ‘partial submission’, which will be reflected in the marking.
+If sheet music and/or translations are not provided for a Free Choice Piece (where this is required), this will affect the extent to which outcomes for the grade can be met and will be reflected in the marking.

 Sheet music is not required for any adapted repertoire, but we recommend this is provided and given to the examiner at the beginning of the exam.